efraingatuzz/ISMabs/ISMabs_dev/README.md

 With the default set up - that is, if you have run compile.sh, the model will look for the cross-section data file in atomic_data/AtomicData.fits, relative to the directory in which the module is located.

-The XSPEC xset command can be used to set the ISMABSROOT variable; if this is set then it is used instead of the path to the module.
+The XSPEC xset command can be used to set the ISMABSDEVROOT variable; if this is set then it is used instead of the path to the module.
 So after

-xset ISMABSROOT /data/ismabs_dev/
+xset ISMABSDEVROOT /data/ismabs_dev/

-then the model will use the file /data/ismabs/atomic_data/AtomicData.fits (the ISMABSROOT refers to the directory containing the atomic_data/ directory).
-Note that ISMABSROOT over-rides any changes made by running compile.sh when building the model.
+then the model will use the file /data/ismabs/atomic_data/AtomicData.fits (the ISMABSDEVROOT refers to the directory containing the atomic_data/ directory).
+Note that ISMABSDEVROOT over-rides any changes made by running compile.sh when building the model.

 The location of the file can be found by setting the XSPEC chatter level to 20 or higher (e.g. "chatter 20") before evaluating the model.